 Morning Meeting - You will need top soil or sand, a bowl or pan for each table, plastic spoons, and newspaper.
-Prepare construction paper sheets, one per child, with a different large letter (upper and lowercase) written on each sheet.
+Prepare construction paper sheets, one per child, with a different large letter written on each sheet.

 Story Time - Gather all of the books you read this week and make a list of their titles on chart paper.